Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

-According to NIST 800-160~\cite{NIST2016volume1} and NIST 800-53~\cite{nist80053}, security policy is ``a set of rules that governs all aspects of the security-relevant system and system component behavior''.
+According to NIST 800-160~\cite{NIST2016v1r1} and NIST 800-53~\cite{nist80053}, a security policy is defined as ``a set of rules that governs all aspects of the security-relevant system and system component behavior''.
 The security policies and strategies establish rules and procedures for managing the security within a company.
-The overview of security policies and strategies used in SSDMs is shown in Table \ref{tab:policies}.
+Table \ref{tab:policies} provides an overview of the security policies and strategies commonly used in SSDMs.

-The Grip on SSD methodology~\cite{griponssd2015} and CLASP~\cite{web:lang:stats} include the practice to have a list of baseline (or standard) security requirements that can be used for each project within a company. \textit{The standard security requirements} in SSD, as was discussed in the section~\ref{sec:industry}, allow to avoid drawing up all security requirements afresh for each project.
-The standard security requirements includes: \begin{itemize} \item Security architecture.
-In the organization of a client, some security controls may be already implemented.
-Security architecture defines these controls and describes the relationship between controls. \item Baseline security defines international standards that can be used in the organizations, for example, ISO 27002:2005, ISO/IEC 27002:2013, ISO 25010. \item Classification of systems and data.
-The client classifies the software into security classes (high, medium, and low). \item The client generates a list of known risks and then during risk analysis, relevant to current project risks are selected. \end{itemize}
+Both the Grip on SSD methodology~\cite{griponssd2015} and CLASP~\cite{web:lang:stats} include the practice to have a list of baseline (or standard) security requirements that can be used for each project within a company. \textit{The standard security requirements} in SSD, as was discussed in the Section~\ref{sec:industry}, allow to avoid drawing up all security requirements afresh for each project.
+They include: \begin{itemize} \item security architecture: in the organization of a client, some security controls may be already implemented.
+Security architecture defines these controls and describes the relationship between controls.=; \item baseline security: defines international standards that can be used in the organizations, for example, ISO 27002:2005, ISO/IEC 27002:2013, ISO 25010; \item classification of systems and data: the client classifies the software into security classes (high, medium, and low); \item risk identification: the client generates a list of known risks and then during risk analysis, relevant to current project risks are selected. \end{itemize}

-To maintain standard security requirements the authors recommend ``to exchange information on the standard security requirements with other (semi) public bodies''~\cite{griponssd2015} to achieve greater efficiency as more knowledge is accumulated.
-In CLASP~\cite{web:lang:stats} baseline security requirements are identified in \textit{global security policy}.
+To ensure the consistency and efficiency of standard security requirements, it is recommended to exchange information on these requirements with other (semi) public bodies, allowing for the accumulation of knowledge and best practices~\cite{griponssd2015}.
+According to CLASP~\cite{web:lang:stats}, baseline security requirements are identified in \textit{global security policy}.

 Cisco~\cite{cisco2021} believes privacy to be a fundamental human right.
-The company published the privacy policy\footnote{\url{https://www.cisco.com/c/en/us/about/trust-center/global-privacy-policy.html}} which is used for privacy control validation and privacy assessment practices.
+The company published the privacy policy~\footnote{\url{https://www.cisco.com/c/en/us/about/trust-center/global-privacy-policy.html}} which is used for privacy control validation and privacy assessment practices.